PatrickHo-134/summarize-youtube/CONTEXT.md

 -   **Problem:** The Dashboard (`HistoryList`) needed a dedicated backend endpoint to retrieve a user's previously summarized videos, joining data across two DynamoDB tables (`user-submissions` and `youtube-summaries`).

 -   **Fix:** Created a standalone Lambda function (`backend/get_history/`) that authenticates via the `sub` Cognito claim, queries `user-submissions` by `user_id`, batch-fetches `video_id`, `title`, and `summary` from `youtube-summaries`, and returns a CORS-safe JSON response sorted newest-first.
 The function has its own `build.sh` (no native deps) and Pytest test suite.

+### 5.7 Raw Transcript Caching & DynamoDB Constraints

+- **Problem:** DynamoDB imposes a strict 400 KB maximum item size limit.
+Storing raw transcripts for long videos (e.g., 2+ hour podcasts) directly in the `youtube-summaries` table risked triggering `ValidationException` errors.
+Furthermore, lacking a permanent raw data asset required unnecessary re-fetching for future features (like generating different summary lengths).
+- **Fix:** Implemented a hybrid storage strategy.
+The `youtube-summarizer` Lambda now executes a fire-and-forget S3 upload of the raw transcript JSON to a dedicated bucket (`youtube-transcripts-cache-prod`) immediately after a successful proxy fetch.
+DynamoDB remains the fast-access cache for the concise OpenAI summaries.
+If the S3 upload fails (e.g., IAM issue), it logs the error and gracefully proceeds to LLM generation so the end user is not interrupted.